SOFTS-Arabica coffee climbs buoyed by slow producer selling

 COFFEE

-* Dealers said a strengthening in Brazil's real BRL= against the dollar on Tuesday could further discourage producer selling in the world's top grower by lowering dollar-denominated prices in local currency terms.
+* Dealers said a strengthening in Brazil's real BRL= against the dollar could further discourage producer selling in the world's top grower by lowering dollar-denominated prices in local currency terms.

 * A continued rise in exchange stocks, however, was expected to keep a lid on prices.

-* Colombia produced 1.06 million 60-kg bags of washed arabica coffee in November, the national coffee federation said on Monday, down 6% from the same month last year because of heavy rain.
+* Colombia produced 1.06 million 60-kg bags of washed arabica coffee in November, down 6% from the same month last year because of heavy rain.

 * Dealers said the harvest in top robusta producer Vietnam was now around 60% complete with some quality concerns following recent rains.